-Valuation of liabilities for short term insurance
+85. Valuation of liabilities for short term insurance

-- 85. The liabilities of a short term insurance shall be the sum of- - (a) An estimate of the amount the insurer expects to pay in respect of- - (i) claims that have been reported and which have not yet been paid, due allowance being made for reassurance recoveries; and - (ii) claims that have been incurred but have not yet been reported, due allowance being made for reassurances provided that this amount shall be subject to a minimum of the amount established according to regulation 14; - (b) a reserve for unearned premium calculated in accordance with regulation 14; - (c) an unexpired risk provision representing the underwriting loss suffered by an insurer in any class of short term business and which the insurer together with his auditor considers it necessary to defray the possible cost of claims; and - (d) a contingency reserve calculated according to regulation 14.
+The liabilities of a short term insurance shall be the sum of-

+- (a) an estimate of the amount the insurer expects to pay in respect of- - (i) claims that have been reported and which have not yet been paid, due allowance being made for reassurance recoveries; and - (ii) claims that have been incurred but have not yet been reported, due allowance being made for reassurances:

+Provided that this amount shall be subject to minimum of the amount established according to the Regulations-

+- (b) a reserve for unearned premium calculated in accordance with the Regulations; - (c) an unexpired risk provision representing the underwriting loss suffered by an insurer in any class of short term business and which the insurer together with his auditor considers it necessary to defray the possible cost of claims; and - (d) a contingency reserve calculated in accordance with the Regulations.

-Maintenance of financially sound condition
+86. Maintenance of financially sound condition

-- 86. (1) An insurer shall at all times maintain its short term business in a financially sound condition by- - (a) having sufficient assets to enable it to meet its liabilities at any time; and, - (b) conducting its business according to sound insurance and business principles. - (2) An insurer shall be deemed to have failed to comply with the provisions of subsection (1) if it cannot comply with the provisions of section 82. - (3) An insurer shall within 30 days of becoming aware that it has failed to comply with the provision of subsection (1) inform the registrar of the failure.

-(4) An insurer shall not create a distributable reserve or pay a dividend if it has failed to comply with the provisions of subsection (1) or if the creation of the distributable reserve or payment of the dividend will result in it not being able to comply with the provisions of subsection (1).
+- (1) An insurer shall at all times maintain its short term business in a financially sound condition by- - (a) having sufficient assets to enable it to meet its liabilities at any time; and - (b) conducting its business according to sound insurance and business principles. - (2) An insurer shall be deemed to have failed to comply with the provisions of subsection (1) if it cannot comply with the provisions of section 82. - (3) An insurer shall within 30 days of becoming aware that it has failed to comply with the provision of subsection (1) inform the Registrar of the failure. - (4) An insurer shall not create a distributable reserve or pay a dividend if it has failed to comply with the provisions of subsection (1) or if the creation of the distributable reserve or payment of the dividend will result in it not being able to comply with the provisions of subsection (1).

-Failure to maintain financially sound conditions
+87. Failure to maintain financially sound condition

-- 87. (1) If an insurer has failed to comply with the provisions of section 86 or if the registrar is of the opinion that the insurer is likely to fail to comply with the provisions of section 86 then the insurer shall- - (a) supply to the registrar information explaining the reasons for his failure or pending failure; and - (b) supply to the registrar a scheme to restore his compliance with section 86 or to avert failure to comply with section 86. - (2) The registrar may ask the insurer to make any amendments to the scheme contemplated in subsection (1). - (3) The registrar may attach any additional conditions to the insurer, continuing registration after considering any scheme contemplated in subsection (1). - (4) The registrar may after considering the scheme- - (a) authorise the insurer to proceed to implement the scheme; or - (b) act against the insurer in terms of section 65 or section 66 if he considers this to be in the policyholder's and the insurance industry's interest.
+- (1) If an insurer has failed to comply with the provisions of section 86 or if the Registrar is of the opinion that the insurer is likely to fail to comply with the provisions of section 86 then the insurer shall supply to the Registrar- - (a) information explaining the reasons for his failure or pending failure; and - (b) a scheme to restore his compliance with section 86 or to avert failure to comply with section 86. - (2) The Registrar may ask the insurer to make any amendments to the scheme contemplated in subsection (1). - (3) The Registrar may attach any additional conditions to the insurer, continuing registration after considering any scheme contemplated in subsection (1). - (4) The Registrar may after considering the scheme- - (a) authorise the insurer to proceed to implement the scheme; or

+(b) act against the insurer in terms of section 65 or section 66 if he considers this to be in the policyholder's and the insurance industry's interest.

-Returns to registrar
+88. Returns to Registrar

-- 88. (1) An insurer shall submit to the registrar in respect of his short term insurance business within 6 months of the expiry of his financial year end the return required to be submitted as prescribed by regulations 6, 7 and 8. - (2) The registrar may request an insurer to make changes to any return submitted to him. - (3) An insurer shall supply to the registrar any additional information requested by him.
+- (1) An insurer shall submit to the Registrar in respect of his short term insurance business within 6 months of the expiry of his financial year end the return required to be submitted as prescribed by the Regulations. - (2) The Registrar may request an insurer to make changes to any return submitted to him. - (3) An insurer shall supply to the Registrar any additional information requested by him.

-Failure to submit returns
+89. Failure to submit returns